digitalcredentials/workflow-coordinator/README.md

 Note that all the calls to the internal services are only available within the Docker Compose network, and are not exposed externally.

 Typical use would be to run this in combination with something like nginx-proxy and acme-companion (for the automated creation, renewal and use of SSL certificates) using docker-compose.
 You may also run your own apps within the same Docker Compose network.
 You might, for example, run a react app with a user interface from which the student can request the credential.
-[Usage - Integration] has a longer discussion about how to incorporate this system into your own institutional system.
+[Usage - Integration](#integration) further discusses how to incorporate this system into your own institutional system.

 ## Wallet Exchange